-The primary purpose of the WBMT is to serve as a single voice - at a global level - for HSCT and related issues.
-With the support of its Board, the WBMT publicizes its sentiments on controversial or critical matters on its website and / or collaborates with other likeminded groups in opinion solidarity.
-Previously this included WBMT positions on support of standardized product labelling and rejection of financial reimbursement for donation of cellular products; details are provided in previous Progress Reports, and formal statements are available on the WBMT website (wbmt.org).
-The position regarding reimbursement for donors, published in February 2012, is also available on the Be The Match News Releases webpage (bethematch.org/news/news-releases/).
+The primary purpose of the WBMT is to serve as a collective venue and voice - at a global level - for HCT and related issues.
+With the support of its Board, the WBMT publicizes its findings on controversial or critical matters on its website and collaborates with other groups.
+Previously WBMT positions have been published on: standardized product labelling; rejection of financial reimbursement for donation of cellular products.
+These have been published and reported on the WBMT website.

-More recently, current and previous Standing Committees authored substantial works, either independently or collaboratively, on standardization of practice topics (e.g., minimal requirements, training best practices, etc.) associated with respective committee mandates (Section 3.0 and Appendix G).
-An ongoing example is the Transplant Center / Recipient Committee; throughout 2017, this committee created a table of minimal requirements for establishing a new HSCT program.
-All elements were rated then reviewed by committee volunteers; both a manuscript for submission to a peer-reviewed journal and a book chapter are in progress.
-This fundamental information was used, in part, by a WBMT group who visited Ethiopia in December 2015 to assess their existing situation and to document what they require to move forward with their five-year HSCT program plan.
-A final report was created in spring 2016 and provides the basis for the ongoing work in Ethiopia.
+More recently, current and previous Standing Committees authored substantial work, either independently or collaboratively, on standardization of practice topics (minimal requirements for a HCT program, training best practices and other topics) (Section 3.0 and Appendix G).
+The Transplant Center / Recipient Committee; in 2017 and 2018 created a table of minimal requirements for establishing a new HCT program.
+All elements were rated then reviewed by committee volunteers and later published.
+This fundamental information was used, in part, by a WBMT group who visited Ethiopia in December 2015 to assess their existing situation and to document what might be required for their five-year HCT plan.
+A final report was created in the second quarter of 2016 and provides the basis for the ongoing work in Ethiopia.